Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief recap of the material that was raised in the charts and tables above.
+The following is a brief summary of the material that was presented in the illustrations above.

-- Policyholders who purchase higher liability limits will pay around $420 every year to raise limits from a 30/60 limit to a 250/500 level
+- Consumers who purchase higher liability limits will pay approximately $420 annually to raise from a minimum limit to the 250/500 level

-- Higher risk drivers who tend to receive serious violations could be forced to pay on average $1,420 more per year for Cooper insurance
+- Drivers that tend to have accidents or serious violations could be charged and average of $1,420 more per year for Cooper insurance

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.